soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 Up until now we've only used `base` and the libraries [included](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/9.0.1-notes.html#included-libraries) with GHC.
-Because of that we didn't really need to do anything more fancy than `runghc` to run our program.
+Because of that we didn't really need to do anything fancier than `runghc` to run our program.
 However, we want to start using external libraries which are not included with GHC in our programs.